 Hopefully, as the executor/administrator, before opening Probate, you made sure that the estate is solvent – meaning it actually has enough assets to pay debts, and then some left to distribute.
-If not, as a Pricing Strategy Advisor (PSA), I can assist you by determining the value of the property in today’s real estate market.
+If you need help making a determination whether the estate is solvent, as a Pricing Strategy Advisor (PSA), I can assist you by determining the value of the property in today’s real estate market.

 If real estate needs to be sold during Probate, it is better to do it sooner rather than later especially if the house is empty.
 Since insurance companies do not want to insure empty houses due to the higher risk for damage, the executor/administrator of the estate should not hold on to the house for too long for the same reason.
 Renting the house is an option, but usually, more than the Executor might want to handle.

 Your next question is probably…

 What am I going to do with all the “stuff”?